 115% school-wide improvement in its students’ ability to draw evidence from literary or informational texts to support analysis, reflection, and research

 10% school-wide improvement in their Massachusetts Comprehensive Assessment System (MCAS) scores, and the headmaster of that school “can absolutely say it was because of EBA™.”

 EBA™ is not a prescribed curriculum.
 Rather, it gives teachers a set of tools they can use to teach their existing district or school curriculum.
 With EBA™, the classroom experience progresses from one where teachers are in front of the room conveying information or asking students to participate in unappealing and personally irrelevant rote drills to a classroom experience where students are empowered in their own education and are regularly and actively practicing critical reading, writing, speaking, and thinking.

-For more information on how to get your school district involved, please contact Director of Advocacy and Education Nicole Wanzer-Serrano.
+For more information on how to get your school district involved, please contact Nicole Wanzer-Serrano, Director of Development.